t-hullis/P1-Scout-Website/README.md

 ### Meetup Time and Event Page
 -The meetup card shows you every scout group meeting each week.

--It gives you both the time and the day. the backcards continue to flow the theme.
+-It gives you both the time and the day.
+The backcards continue to flow the theme.

 -Text is moved over into the middle of the cards, to give a pleasing look.